AMWA-TV/nmos-control-feature-sets/device-configuration/README.md

         NcBulkValuesHolder dataSet,    // The values offered (this may include read-only values and also paths which are not the target role path)
-        NcRolePath path,    // The target role path NcBoolean recurse    // If true will set properties on target path and all the nested paths NcBoolean allowPartial    // If true will allow the device to restore partially only the role paths which pass validation
+        NcRolePath path,    // The target role path NcBoolean recurse    // If true will set properties on target path and all the nested paths NcBoolean allowIncomplete    // If true will allow the device to restore only the role paths which pass validation (perform an incomplete restore)
     );
 };
 ```